The Best ACT/SAT Test Prep Courses

 Another unique aspect of ACT Online Prep is the ability to choose your learning plan: Students select either a structured plan, which goes through all the material covered in the test in order, or an adaptive plan, which suggests lessons based on student performance in practice quizzes and their confidence level in the material.
 We tried out both options (it’s easy to switch back and forth) and were pleased to see that the adaptive plan took our abysmal math results to heart and served up a math-heavy schedule for us.

-How We Found the Best ACT/SAT Test Prep Course
+How We Chose the Best ACT/SAT Test Prep Courses

 We think of tests as a kind of dipstick that we insert into a student's head, an indicator that tells us how high the level of knowledge has risen in there — when in fact, every time a student calls up knowledge from memory, that memory changes.
 Its mental representation becomes stronger, more stable, and more accessible.